THE COSTS OF DISEASE CARE

 One day drinking coffee is OK, and another day it is bad.(Studies show caffeine stimulates that part of our nervous system which has to do with our fight or flight response – can you say STRESS?)
 Decaffeinated choices were once touted as the answer of the moment but then the moment changed.
 (The decaffeination process often involves the use of the very same chemical astringents utilized in the dry cleaning process.
 There are concerns about lingering residues and their effects on our bodies.)

 Yesterday red meat was bad and fish was good.
 (Some studies have linked eating red meat to an increased cancer risk not to mention Mad Cow disease.)
 Today we’re warned to limit our consumption of tuna fish.
 (Too much mercury in tuna now you know.)
+Even wild caught fish from the Pacific Ocean is now suspected of radioactive contamination from the ongoing Fukushima nuclear melt down in 2011.

-With Mad Cow disease fears only barely subsiding, the lowly chicken has earned a prefered place at the dinner table.
+With Mad Cow disease fears only barely subsiding, the lowly chicken has earned a preferred place at the dinner table.
 But this may not be the safest of food choices either.
 After decades of allowing farmers to add arsenic to these birds feed, the FDA finally ordered the practice discontinued.
 Apparently adding a little arsenic in the chicken feed made the chickens eat more and this helped to get the birds to market quicker and fatter.

 I’m sure you have been told that salt is bad for you.
 And so is sugar.
 But did you know that now corn is bad too?